 In addition, there has been no implementation of the orderly resolution measures under the Deposit Insurance Act described in this prospectus to date.
 Such measures are untested and will be subject to interpretation and application by the relevant authorities in Japan.
 It is uncertain how and under what standards the relevant authorities would determine that MUFG's liabilities exceed, or are deemed likely to exceed, its assets, or that MUFG has suspended, or is deemed likely to suspend, payment on its obligations in determining whether to commence an orderly resolution process, and it is possible that particular circumstances which seem similar may lead to different results.
 In addition, the sequence and specific actions that will be taken in connection with orderly resolutions measures and their impact on each series of senior debt securities are uncertain.
-It is also uncertain whether a sufficient amount of assets will ultimately be available to the holders of the senior debt securities, may encounter difficulty in challenging the application of orderly resolution measures to MUFG.
+It is also uncertain whether a sufficient amount of assets will ultimately be available to the holders of the senior debt securities.
+MUFG's creditors, including the holders of the senior debt securities, may encounter difficulty in challenging the application of orderly resolution measures to MUFG.